 - Bill: Narrow and triangular, sharply pointed, dark gray-black, may appear lighter on underside

-- Size: 4-5 inches long with 8-inch wingspan, slender body, deep tail notch, pointed wings
+- Size: 4 to 5 inches long with 8-inch wingspan, slender body, deep tail notch, pointed wings

 - Colors: Brown or pale tan, buff, yellow, white, green morphs (rare)